Start Menu Not Working or Won’t Open in Windows 10/11

 Dism /Online /Cleanup-Image /RestoreHealth

-Each of these commands may take some time to run.
-Try not to interrupt the entire scanning process.
-Restart your computer after all the scans and repairs are completed.
-Verify if the Start menu issue is fixed.
+These scans can take some time.
+Avoid interrupting the process.
+Restart your computer after the scans and repairs are complete to see if the Start menu issue is resolved.

 Other possible solutions

-Additionally, you may want to try creating a new user in the command prompt.
+You might also want to try creating a new user from the command prompt.
 Open the command prompt as outlined above.
-In the command prompt, enter “net user username /add” where username is the new user name and can be any name you want.
-Reboot and login to the new user and see if the problem persists.
+In the command prompt, enter “net user username /add” where username is the new user name you choose.
+After that, reboot and log into the new user to check if the problem still exists.

-If none of these solutions work, it may be worth considering resetting your Windows 10/11 installation.
-This should only be done as a last resort and after backing up all important data.
-Resetting Windows allows you to keep your personal files, but it will remove all installed apps and drivers.
+If none of these solutions work, you may need to consider resetting your Windows 10/11.
+This should be your last option and make sure to back up all important data first.
+Resetting Windows lets you keep your personal files but removes all installed apps and drivers.
+For more details, check here: resetting your Windows 10/11.

 Categories: Troubleshoot